-The reality is, these devices are critical to understanding the amount of driving being done along with having an efficient way to report this data.
+Honestly, these ELD devices are critical; however, to understand the amount of driving time.
+And, also having an efficient way to report this data.
 Thus, these devices become acceptable.

 What are ELD Devices?

-Also, safety is good business.
-If you can ensure that your drivers are getting the goods to the locations safely and swiftly, that’s always a positive for business.
+In the same way, if you can ensure that your drivers are getting the goods to the locations safely and quickly, that’s always a positive for business.

 How Do ELD Devices Work?

-ELDs record information at a minimum on an hourly basis however many fleet owners opt for systems that include more detailed information because it allows them to better understand and manage their systems.
-This is an instance where a federal regulation is providing business owners with the tools needed to make their systems far more efficient than would be otherwise.
+The federal regulation provides business owners with the tools needed to make their systems far more efficient.
 For trucking companies, efficiency equals profitability, and that’s why trucking fleets find ELDs incredibly beneficial.

 Dedicated ELD Units

-The dedicated ELD is usually the older type of unit.
-These function primarily to log the time and miles driven.
-These older systems generally require some sort of back-up via the cloud and work the way smartphones do with a wireless network.
+The older system is usually the older type of unit.
+And function primarily to log the time and miles driven.
+As a result, it requires some back-up via the cloud and works the way smartphones do with a wireless network.

 Bring Your Own Device ELD Units

-Thanks to BYOD systems, it is now much easier and takes much less time to do the mandatory reporting that the DOT expects.
-Furthermore, thanks to BYOD technology, fleet managers can use devices that are more conducive to ensuring that their drivers don’t have to manage yet another thing on the ride, but instead can work with ease.
+Thanks to BYOD systems, it is now much more comfortable and takes much less time to do the necessary reporting that the DOT expects.

 Understanding How to Purchase the Right ELD